fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-06-07】[sebastiancarlos / beachpatrol](https://github.com/sebastiancarlos/beachpatrol) - 🏝️ A CLI tool to replace and automate your daily web browser
 * 【2025-06-06】[ConardLi / easy-dataset](https://github.com/ConardLi/easy-dataset) - A powerful tool for creating fine-tuning datasets for LLM
 * 【2025-06-05】[DevLARLEY / WidevineProxy2](https://github.com/DevLARLEY/WidevineProxy2) - An extension\-based proxy for Widevine EME challenges and license messages  Modifies the challenge before it reaches the web player  Bypasses Hashes, one\-time\-tokens and license wrapping
 * 【2025-06-05】[ConardLi / easy\-dataset](https://github.com/ConardLi/easy-dataset) - A powerful tool for creating fine\-tuning datasets for LLM